larryhastings/big/README.md

 <dl><dd>

-A tuple of `str` objects, representing every whitespace whitespace character defined by Unicode.
+A tuple of `str` objects, representing every whitespace character defined by Unicode.

 Useful as a `separator` argument for **big** functions that accept one, e.g. [the **big** "multi-" family of functions,](#the-multi--family-of-string-functions)